Alfian878787/dartdoc/README.md

   * **examplePathPrefix**: Specify the location of the example directory for resolving `@example` directives.
   * **exclude**:  Specify a list of library names to avoid generating docs for, overriding any specified in include.
+This can only refer to libraries declared in files located beneath the dartdoc_options.yaml file (usually, within your package).
   * **errors**:  Specify warnings to be treated as errors.
 See the lists of valid warnings in the command line help for `--errors`, `--warnings`, and `--ignore`.
   * **favicon**:  A path to a favicon for the generated docs.